-As indicated previously, providing match for a project is an additional consideration as part of the grant review.
+Providing matching funding for a project is an additional consideration as part of the grant review.
 However, keep in mind that the scope of review for a project is not limited to the portion of the work proposed to be funded with grant dollars.
 All activity related to the grant-funded portion of the project is subject to review by Grants Office staff.
-For purposes of the Historic Properties category, the project scope includes all work to be performed in conjunction with the rehabilitation.
+In the Historic Properties category, the project scope includes all work to be performed in conjunction with the rehabilitation.
 The Grants Office review encompasses the entire building and the building's site and environment, including any buildings under the same ownership that were functionally related historically.
 Any new construction and site improvements occurring in conjunction with the rehabilitation are considered part of the project, subject to review.
-This review meets the requirements with the Grants Office only.
-This review is not a commentary on the construction procedures proposed or the viability of the project.
-Additionally, this review does not fulfill review requirements pursuant to Minnesota State Statute 138, Section 106 of the National Historic Preservation Act, or local review authority.
+This review is solely to meet the requirements of the Grants Office.
+It is not a commentary on the construction procedures proposed or the viability of the project.
+Additionally, this review does not fulfill review requirements pursuant to Minnesota State Statute 138, Section 106, of the National Historic Preservation Act, or local review authority.
 Similarly, the required Letter of Agreement Governing Use of Historic Site covers the entire building and site, not just the portion of the building that was rehabilitated using grant funding.